 John spent 20 very happy years working as a Civil Engineer in many parts of the UK, but also with 10 years in Tanzania, Dubai and Oman before returning to study Geophysical Sciences at UEA as a mature student.
 He discovered the science of oceanography and in particular coastal processes and carried on to complete a PhD at UEA, working with an inspiring research group at UEA, guided by Chris Vincent in 2004.

-After a UEA post doc job, a lecturer's post and a further three years working as a marine specialist with Meteorologists Weatherquest Ltd, he moved to Cefas eight years ago and now heads numerical modelling and advises on scientific computing.
-Whilst scientifically, he stays close to coastal processes at Cefas, much of his work involves numerical modelling of coastal processes, geomorphology and water quality.
-Working at Cefas involves working with an extremely lively bunch of fellow scientists and although a government department (executive agency of Defra) is a fantastic place to work to integrate so many scientific disciplines and be part every aspect of marine science imaginable.
+After a UEA post doc job, a lecturer's post and a further three years working as a marine specialist with Meteorologists Weatherquest Ltd, he moved to Cefas eight years ago and is a Principal Scientist in Coastal numerical modelling and also leads High Performance and Scientific Computing at Cefas.
+Much of his work involves numerical modelling of coastal processes, geomorphology and water quality, particularly in respect of shellfish health.
+Cefas is a hugely diverse organisation and although a government department (executive agency of Defra) is one of the foremost organisations to work in marine science research.

-I have been a member of the Challenger Society since 2002 and was elected as Honorary Secretary, despite my attrocious spelling!
-I now am the web developer and Mattias Green is the Honorary Secretary.
+He has been a member of the Challenger Society since 2002 and was elected as Honorary Secretary, despite attrocious spelling!
+He now runs the web development for the society and Mattias Green is the Honorary Secretary.